arcadeJHS/AdvertiseInvaders/README.md

 --------------
 You can tweet your score on "game over".

-Mobile support
+Browser support
 --------------
+Tested on Chrome, Firefox, Opera, IE10 (pretty good on IE9).
-The game is quite ready to be played on a tablet (touch controls will appear).
+The game is quite ready to be played on a tablet (touch controls will appear) - tested on an iPad mini.

 Issues
 --------------